Ostheer/IBM4610_bot/README.md

 6. Copy `src/windows/suremark` and its content to `C:\`.
 7. Execute `C:\suremark\poller.bat` when Windows starts (e.g. by placing a shortcut in `C:\Documents and Settings\All Users\Start Menu\Programs\Startup`).
 8. For Emoji support, install an emoji font (such as Segoe UI Emoji, `seguiemj.ttf`, make sure its name matches that in the `.ini`-file).
 Go to `Control Panel>Fonts` and drag & drop the `.ttf` file.

+### USB-over-IP
+When you can't connect the printer to the server physically, you can connect it to anything else running Linux, and virtually connect it to the server using usbip.

+**usbip server**
+1. Install `usbip`.
+2. Copy `src/raspberry/suremark_usbip.service` to `/etc/systemd/system` and enable & start it.
+Verify that the usb vendor and product ID's are correct.

+**usbip client**
+1. Install `usbip`.
+2. Run `sudo modprobe vhci-hcd`.
+3. List the available usb devices on the server; `usbip list -r SERVER`.
+4. Attach the printer, e.g. `sudo usbip attach -r SERVER -b 1-1.2`.

 ## The Mark Pipe